Updated Mar 13, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into clear actions for business and management delivery.
-It measures topics and sentiment over time, with drill‑downs from provider to school, department and programme.
-You can compare like‑for‑like across subject families and student demographics, segment by site or cohort, and spot where mode or age effects are driving the experience.
-The platform provides concise, anonymised summaries and export‑ready outputs for programme teams and academic boards, so improvements to assessment clarity, collaboration design, resource reliability and delivery parity happen quickly and visibly.
+Student Voice Analytics turns open‑text feedback into clear action for business and management teams.
+It tracks topics and sentiment over time, with drill‑downs from provider to school, department and programme, so you can see where assessment clarity, collaboration design, resource reliability or delivery parity are slipping.
+You can compare like‑for‑like across subject families and student demographics, segment by site or cohort, and share concise, anonymised summaries with programme teams and academic boards.
+Explore Student Voice Analytics to benchmark your business programmes and prioritise the changes students will notice first.